corda/corda-docs-portal/themes/doks/assets/snippets/corda-4/end-of-life-corda4.md

-The following table lists the end of life schedule for all Corda 4 versions:
+The following table lists the end of life schedules for all Corda 4 versions:

 <style>
 table th:first-of-type {